EngineeringLast Updated Jan 20, 202611 min read

 You create cross-platform mobile applications from a single codebase.
 The goal of cross-platform app development is to target different operating systems with one project.
 You create these apps using cross-platform frameworks, which use platform-specific SDKs (Android SDKs and iOS SDKs) from a unified API.
 This enables you to easily access the different platform SDKs and libraries.

-Examples of popular cross-platform frameworks include:
+Examples of popular cross-platform frameworks:

 • React Native by Meta uses JavaScript as the programming language.
+With the Hermes engine now enabled by default, React Native precompiles JavaScript into bytecode, significantly reducing startup times and memory usage.

 • .NET MAUI by Microsoft (formerly Xamarin) uses C# and XAML.